andrewjjeon/andrewjjeon.github.io/_pages/about.md

   - /about.html
 ---

 Hi, I am very passionate about Machine Learning, Computer Vision, and AI-Robotics with a focus on tactical and autonomous applications.
-Specifically, I've worked on Visual-Inertial Sensor Fusion for SLAM, Semantic Segmentation for Robotic Navigation with Vision-Language Models, Pose Estimation with Foundation Models, Object Detection and I am now working on a Vision-Language-based "Tactical Advisor".
+Specifically, I've worked on Sensor Fusion for SLAM, Semantic Segmentation for Robotic Navigation, Pose Estimation with Foundation Models, Object Detection with YOLO and I am now working on a Vision-Language-based "Tactical Advisor".

 Some papers that have inspired me include the following, [CLIP](https://arxiv.org/abs/2103.00020), [VLMaps](https://arxiv.org/pdf/2210.05714), [AlphaStar](https://arxiv.org/pdf/2308.03526),